iqr-lab/robot-learning-class/lab7/README.md

 ## Part 2C — Out-of-Distribution Generalization

 Pick a **new task** not included in the fine-tuning data that you believe is still plausibly within the model's capabilities.
 This should be a mixture between two known tasks.
 E.g. "put the bowl in the sink" and "put the carrot in the pot" -> "put the pot in the sink".
+"Put the rubber duck into the sink".
 Run 3 trials per model.

 ### Reflection